 - Master of Science in Public Policy & Management

-Once accepted, you'll take courses at both Chatham and the Heinz College during your senior year.
+Once accepted, you will take courses at both Chatham and the Heinz College during your senior year.

-You may be conditionally accepted in one of these master's degree programs by checking the AGP box on your undergraduate application or apply during your junior year at Chatham:
+You may be conditionally accepted in this master's degree program by checking the AGP box on your undergraduate application or applying during your junior year at Chatham:

-Once accepted, you'll take courses at both Chatham and Duquesne during your senior year.
+Once accepted, you will take courses at both Chatham and Duquesne during your senior year.

 In your Junior year at Chatham (end of sophomore year for teaching), you will formally apply to the graduate program of your choice.
 If accepted, you will begin to supplement some of your undergraduate courses with graduate level coursework during your Senior year.
 Regardless of which program you select, you will be able to earn both your bachelor's and master's degrees in as few as five years.